What is Consent?

 There are circumstances in which even when consent is given, it is not valid.
-Consent would be invalid when coerced, intimidated, threatened, forced, when given by a mentally or physically incapacitated person (including an intoxicated person), or when given by a minor.
+Consent is invalid under coercion, intimidation, threat or force; when given by a mentally or physically incapacitated person (e.g., unconscious, too intoxicated to consent, asleep, etc.); or when given by a minor.
 In a sexual encounter when one person withdraws (stops engaging or touching back), this may mean that they are uncomfortable with the sexual activity… it is time to stop completely and talk about each other’s desires and limits.

 Consent means two people (or more) deciding together to do the same thing, at the same time, in the same way, with each other.